NeoGeographyToolkit/vipersci/Code-Of-Conduct.rst

 ====================================================================
-viss Contributor Covenant Code of Conduct
+vipersci Contributor Covenant Code of Conduct
 ====================================================================

 The PlanetaryPy Project `Code of `Conduct`_ applies to